fetc90/palm-tree/APPROACH.md

 * How to deploy Unity app
 * Set up repo / file setup
 * Spoke to Magnus - deployed app to Oculus but that is for Rift or VR
 * Vuforia is a software development kit - ‘leading AR platform’.
-Found this tutorial: [Vuforia Unity Android Tutorial, Your First AR App in 20 minutes - YouTube](https://www.youtube.com/watch?v=HnjbTytHH6U).
+Found this [tutorial](https://www.youtube.com/watch?v=HnjbTytHH6U).
 Need to get image for app to appear on.
 Images have an augmental score - lots of targets.
 Then download database for Unity editor.
 But I already have Unity so I don’t need to do that.
 Assets -> Import package -> Custom package.
 Add character to target image, set positioning to 0, 0, 0.
 How to get to mobile.
 File -> Build settings -> Select Androis.
 In PlayerSettings.